Police corruption: Luxembourg

-Luxembourg is fundamentally a transparent, and incorrupt country.
-This reflects within the actions of their public service personnel, including their police force.
-The European Union's 2014 Anti Corruption report placed Luxembourg, along with Denmark and Finland, as having the lowest experiences of bribery in the European Union.
-Luxembourg was ranked in a 2013 report as being the 11th (out of 177) best country in regards to their perceived level of corruption existing in their public sectors.
-A perception survey published in 2013 suggested that 94% of respondents had not witnessed corruption in that past year and 92% of respondents did not feel that they had been affected by corruption in everyday life.
+The European Union's 2014 Anti-Corruption report placed Luxembourg, along with Denmark and Finland, as having the lowest experience of bribery in the European Union.
+Luxembourg was ranked in a 2013 report as being the 11th (out of 177) best country in regard to the perceived level of corruption existing in their public sectors.
+A perception survey published in 2013 suggested that 94% of respondents had not witnessed corruption in the past year and 92% of respondents did not feel that they had been affected by corruption in everyday life.

-The results of these reports and perception surveys suggest that whilst there is instances of corruption within Luxembourg, the country's assessment by the European Union suggests that mechanisms exist to combat these instances and promote ethical behaviour on the part of public officials.
-Whilst Luxembourg lacks a specific anti corruption strategy, soft law instruments such as the quasi-legal instruments of organisations like the European Union, inform judicial bodies and government officials when prosecuting.
-In recent years, their Anti Corruption framework has had a particular focus on efficient control of public institutions such as police and government bodies to avoid anti corrupt behaviours in these sectors.
-Criminal law was last amended in 2011 to accommodate anti-corruption legislation, although the OECD (Organisation for Economic Co-operation and Development) recommended in August 2014 that more reform needed to implemented to modify their criminal policy framework (due to gaps in legislation regarding foreign bribery offences).
-Positively, an inter-ministerial committee, the Corruption Prevention Committee, was established in 2007 and meets annually, which shows a conscious effort on behalf of the country to keep anti corruption mechanisms on the forefront.
+The results of these reports and perception surveys suggest that, whilst there are instances of corruption within Luxembourg, the European Union's assessment indicates that mechanisms exist to combat these instances and promote ethical behaviour on the part of public officials.
+Whilst Luxembourg lacks a specific anti-corruption strategy, soft-law instruments, such as the quasi-legal instruments of organisations like the European Union, inform judicial bodies and government officials in the course of prosecution.
+In recent years, their anti-corruption framework has had a particular focus on efficient control of public institutions such as police and government bodies to avoid anti-corruption behaviours in these sectors.
+Criminal law was last amended in 2011 to accommodate anti-corruption legislation, although the OECD (Organisation for Economic Co-operation and Development) recommended in August 2014 that more reform needed to be implemented to modify their criminal policy framework (due to gaps in legislation regarding foreign bribery offences).
+Positively, an inter-ministerial committee, the Corruption Prevention Committee, was established in 2007 and meets annually, which shows a conscious effort on behalf of the country to keep anti-corruption mechanisms at the forefront.
 A hotline has also been established which is run by Transparency International in Luxembourg.
-This hotline is an avenue for members of the public to submit claims of corruption and is a useful anti corruption mechanism employed by Luxembourg.
+This hotline is an avenue for members of the public to submit claims of corruption and is a useful anti-corruption mechanism employed by Luxembourg.